 - When you’re finished cleaning the hardware, then clean the sailcloth like described below.

 Here’s what I do for general sailcloth cleaning:

 - Place a clean, plastic, black or dark-colored 40 gallon garbage can where it will receive full sunlight to keep the water warm.

-- Fill the garbage can with water (soft and warm but not hot, if possible).
+- Fill the garbage can with water (soft water and warm but not hot, if possible).

 - Add 2 cups of Oxyclean liquid stain remover and mix well.
 Do not add bleach or other harsh cleaners, which can damage some sail fabrics, bolt ropes, and thread.